chodar89/deck-box/README.md

 # DECK BOX

-This is my 3rd milestone project.
 Website is created for poeple that play and collect Magic The Gathering cards.
 App allows users to hold their cards collection in the app and manage collection and decks.<br/>
 Database is NoSQL - MongoDB<br/>